ethereumjs/ethereumjs-monorepo/packages/trie/examples/README.md

 Quite simple, isn't it?
 Notice that our tree root after deletion is the same as our initial tree root.
 This is exactly what we should expect: having deleted the only value-key pair from our tree, we are left with an empty tree!

 So far, we've seen that our "trees/tries" behave like normal key-value dictionaries.
-They also produce consistent but seemingly random hashes: the same tree generates the same hash every time.
+They also produce consistent but random (i.e. unpredictable) hashes: the same tree generates the same hash every time.

 ## 2. A Deeper Look at Individual Nodes